 Thank you for your support when my mother passed away.
 Your comforting words meant a lot to me.
 The card and your note were touching.

-I appreciate the sympathy card, note, and flowers you sent when [person’s name] passed away.
-You’ve always been a thoughtful person and I’m glad that you are in my life.
+#2 I appreciate the sympathy card, note, and flowers you sent when [Person’s name] died.
+You’ve always been thoughtful; I’m glad you are in my life.
 I am grateful for your support during this difficult time.

-Thank you for the beautiful card and sharing your story of when your sister passed away.
-Losing my sister has been very hard and your words provided comfort.
+#3 Thank you for the beautiful card and for sharing your story of when your sister passed away.
+Losing my sister has been very hard, and your words provided comfort.
 Thanks for being there for me!

-Thank you for going to the funeral home with me to help make arrangements for my mom.
-She was very special to me and I am glad you were able to go with me.
-It’s all felt overwhelming.
+#4 Thank you for going to the funeral home with me to help make arrangements for my mom.
+She was very special to me, and I am glad you could go with me.
+It all felt overwhelming.
 Your support helped me get through the planning details.
 The service turned out very well because of your help.

-You are such a strong, loving person.
+#5 You are such a strong, loving person.
 Thank you for helping me when my dad died.
-I am glad you came over to make sure I was actually eating the food that was being dropped off by others.
+I am glad you came over to make sure I was eating the food dropped off by others.
 I am grateful for your support.

-Thank you for being my best friend and being there once again when I needed help.
-The funeral went as well as a funeral could go and I was thankful to have you by my side.
-And, I appreciate the cards and phone calls checking on me.
+#6 Thank you for being my best friend and being there once again when I needed help.
+The funeral went as well as a funeral could go, and I was thankful to have you by my side.
+And I appreciate the cards and phone calls checking on me.

-- Sometimes donations can be made to an organization in lieu of flowers.
+Sometimes funeral donations are made to an organization in lieu of flowers.
 The organization could be Hospice or the local Humane Society.
 It will be whatever the deceased requested.
-The donations are usually dropped off at the funeral home.

 Dear [person’s name],

-Thank you for making a donation to Hospice in memory of [name of deceased].
+Thank you for donating to Hospice in memory of [name of deceased].
 We were grateful for the support of Hospice near the end of her life.
 Also, thank you for coming to the funeral.
-[Name of deceased] shared many stories about you with the family in recent weeks.
+[Name of deceased] shared many stories about you with the family recently.

-We appreciate your donation to the Humane Society made in honor of Uncle Joe.
-Joe was a dog lover his whole life, and he would be happy knowing that more dogs will be helped.
+#2 We appreciate your generous donation to the Humane Society in honor of Uncle Joe.
+Joe was a dog lover his whole life and would be happy knowing that more dogs would be helped.

-Thank you for the money at the time of Betty’s passing.
-Your contribution was given to the American Heart Association as Betty was a long time supporter of their research.
+#3 Thank you for the money at the time of Betty’s passing.
+Your contribution was given to the American Heart Association as Betty was a long-time supporter of their research.
 Also, thank you for attending her funeral.

-Thank you for your generous gift given at the calling hours for [person’s name].
-I am grateful for the monetary support as his passing was unexpected.
+#5 Thank you for your generous gift at the calling hours for [Person’s name].
+I am grateful for the monetary support, as his passing was unexpected.
 Your donation was used towards the expenses.

-Thank you for the donation you made in Betty’s honor in lieu of flowers.
+#7 Thank you for donating in Betty’s honor instead of flowers.
 Betty was passionate about [organization name or cause].
-Betty talked often of you and how wonderful of a friend you were to her.
+Betty often talked of you and how wonderful of a friend you were to her.